R U OK?

-Attend events on mental health and know how to access health and wellbeing services on any day.
+Attend wellbeing events and know how to access health services on any day.

 Advice on reaching out and connecting with others